cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 | ![Cooldown](images/cooldown.png)                        | Record a node's decision to enter cooldown period, linked to the block that triggered it.
 Contains the round number in which the cooldown is started, the node's id, and the truth values of the conditions that lead to the node not casting a vote and entering cooldown.           |
 | ![Node](images/node.png)                                | A node in the network, identified simply by a number.
 This is a marker representing the state of a node: What's the tip of its best chain, the latest "live" certificate it knows (aka $\mathsf{cert}^\prime$), and the latest on-chain certificate it knows (aka $\mathsf{cert}^*$). |

-> [!NOTE]
-> Would it be beneficial to include a more abstract diagram or a flow chart (UML or otherwise) here?

 An [online simulator for Peras](https://peras-simulation.cardano-scaling.org/) is available.

 ### Normative Peras specification in Agda

-The following formal, relational specification for Peras type checks using [Agda 2.6.4.3](https://github.com/agda/agda/tree/v2.6.4.3).
-See [the Appendix](#typechecking-this-specification) for instruction on typechecking this specification with the Agda compiler.
+The following formal, relational specification for Peras type utilizes [Agda 2.6.4.3](https://github.com/agda/agda/tree/v2.6.4.3).
+See [the Appendix](#typechecking-this-specification) for instruction on type-checking this specification with the Agda compiler.

 > [!TIP]
 > - This is based on [github:input-output-hk/peras-design/1afae5e35a6f6e484d87df7926f3cf8d02d10501](https://github.com/input-output-hk/peras-design/commit/1afae5e35a6f6e484d87df7926f3cf8d02d10501).